 Effective Conflict Management is measured not only by the result.
 A great Conflict Manager may still achieve an unwanted result just as a great athlete or team may still lose an athletic contest.
 Conversely, an ineffective Conflict Manager may achieve a desired outcome in the same way that “a broken clock is correct twice a day”.

-Over a period of time, consistently using the 12 Universal Principles of Conflict Management when involved in interpersonal conflict will lead to more desirable results.
+Over a period of time, consistently using the 12 Universal Elements of Conflict Management when involved in interpersonal conflict will lead to more desirable results.
 Many times, effective Conflict Managers resolve the situation before it becomes an actual conflict.
 Therefore, their skills can easily go unnoticed and unappreciated.

 On the other hand, once you are aware of the Indications of Mis-management, Conflict Mis-managers are easy to spot.
 In their effort to manipulate the world to their benefit, they employ the Indicators on a massive scale.
 The next time you read a blog or article advocating for social change, check to see which type of Conflict Manager you are dealing with.